flyteorg/flyte/rsts/deployment/cluster_config/flytepropeller_config.rst

   30s

-limit-namespace string
+limit-namespace (string)
 --------------------------------------------------------------------------------

-**Description**: Namespaces to watch for this propeller
+Namespaces to watch for this propeller

 **Default Value**: